 For unexplained reasons, Pena was below the radar of anyone who could have stopped him before the accident.
 He had walked out of jail more than once.

-Pena, who has used at least three other names, has been arrested or convicted at least nine times dating to 2003, including three for drunken driving, according to the state Department of Motor Vehicles
+Pena, who has used at least three other names, has been arrested or convicted at least nine times dating to 2003, including three for drunken driving, according to the state Department of Motor Vehicles and the Solano County District Attorney's Office.

 The fatal accident came on the two-year anniversary of the Department of Motor Vehicles' notifying Pena by mail that his license was suspended for DUI, according to DMV records.
 It's not clear why those same records indicate that he had no license and possibly never has, at least under that name.